sgjava/motiondetector/README.md

   You should see the video process and create output in ~/motion

 ### Configure supervisor
 To make Motion Detector more resilient it's wise to run it with a process control system like [Supervisor](http://supervisord.org).
+Motion Detector currently fails fast if it gets a bad frame or socket timeout (as long as you use a reasonable socket timeout value in the configuration).
+Supervisor will automatically restart videoloop.py after failure.
 * `sudo apt-get install supervisor`
 * `sudo service supervisor start`
 * `sudo nano /etc/supervisor/conf.d/videoloop.conf`